lowRISC/lowrisc-site/content/docs/untether-v0.2/riscv_compile.md

  * **Bare metal mode**: <br/>
    *Simulation only* <br/>
    Programs run in this mode have no peripheral support.<br/>
    This mode is used only for ISA regression test.
-The resturn value of a program indicates the result of an ISA test case.
-0 is success while none-zero indentify the No. of the failing case.
+The return value of a program indicates the result of an ISA test case.
+0 is success while none-zero indentifies the No. of the failing case.
  * **Newlib (supervisor) mode**: <br/>
    *Simulation and FPGA* <br/>
    Programs run in this mode have the full control (supervisor priority) of peripherals (limited in simulation) but are single-threaded.<br/>